hemantsinghrajput/HotelAndTravelBooking/README.md

 To test the app:
 1. Run the app on a device or simulator
-2. Search for hotels in cities like "New York", "Miami", "Denver", "Los Angeles", or "Boston"
+2. Search for hotels in cities like "Delhi", "Mumbai", "Pune", "Hyderabad", or "Jaipur"
 3. Try the filtering options on the hotel list
 4. Complete a booking to test the form validation
 5. Check that bookings are saved locally